Who

 Why

-The current machine learning paradigm struggles to understand change in non-stationary environments like financial markets.
+Deep Learning struggles to understand change in non-stationary environments like financial markets.
 These systems require a continuous, real-time understanding of change, rather than a reliance on historical patterns which creates a critical detection lag in time-critical systems.

 How